tnichols217/notes/CSDS 391/P/2-extra.md

 # Multiple Non-linearities

-Based off the first project, I discovered that the sigmoid often causes training issues where if the in
+Based off the first project, I discovered that the sigmoid often causes training issues where if the input data is far off the end of the sigmoid, the derivative will be so close to 0 that very little training will be done.
+All tanh, sigmoid, and softmax struggle from this issue as they have horizon